francescochecola-hash/war-and-institutional-change-gustav-line/data/raw/gis/README.md

 The final dataset contains one observation per municipality, including:

 - Municipality identifier
--
+- `gustav` — Binary indicator equal to 1 if the municipality lies north of the Gustav Line and 0 if it lies south
+- `distance` — Euclidean distance to the Gustav Line (in meters)
-- Distance to the Gustav Line (in meters)
+- `distance_gustav` — Signed distance to the Gustav Line (in meters)

-This distance variable is converted in .rds file into R using:
+The dataset is imported into R using:
 ```
 03_import_gis_distance_gustav.R
 ```